gnip/gnip-fas-ruby/README.md

 **Configuration Files**

-Many script and Full-Archive Search API options can be specified in a configuration (YAML) file as an alternative to passing in settings via the command-line.
+Many app and Full-Archive Search API options can be specified in a configuration (YAML) file as an alternative to passing in settings via the command-line.
 Please note that if you are writing data to a database you must specify the database details in a configuration file.

 ```yaml
 #Account details.